ankitdani/Job-Listing/README.md

 ## Using the UI

-You can inspect the job listing API using Swagger UI.
+You can inspect the job listing API using swagger-ui.
 You can access the swagger-ui source code from [here](https://github.com/swagger-api/swagger-ui).